-7) Variable Interest Entities
+6) Variable Interest Entities

-In connection with its underwriting and market making activities, the Corporation purchases and sells variable interests in VIEs that comprise primarily MBS and ABS issued by third party-sponsored VIEs.
+In connection with its underwriting and market making activities, the Corporation purchases and sells variable interests in VIEs that comprise primarily MBS and ABS issued by third-party sponsored VIEs.
 In addition, the Corporation may also underwrite and hold securities issued by VIEs that are created by an affiliate of the Corporation in connection with the affiliate's securitization activities.
-The Corporation also provides trustee, custody, and other administrative services to various securitization vehicles that are VIEs.